UdeM-Certificat-en-IA/REI1850_Nourrir_revamp/README.md

 - Floating AI chat widget ("NuRiH Ami") available on all pages
 - Proxy endpoint (`/nurih-ami`) to forward user messages to an Ollama LLM server
 - Dockerized application with Dockerfile and docker-compose support
+- Light/Dark theme toggle with DaisyUI (preference stored in localStorage)

 ## Prerequisites